Fees for counseling sessions are not inexpensive and here’s why

 - It protects your privacy.

 When using “in-network” services, therapists may receive a call from your insurance company about your case.
-The therapist is subject to answering intrusive questions about you by a psychologist or case manager to justify why you need more sessions; or why a certain diagnostic code was used.
+The therapist is subject to answering questions about you by a psychologist or case manager to justify why you need more sessions; or why a certain diagnostic code was used.
 In-network therapists work for the insurance company.
 They have contracted directly with them and agreed to lower fees that are considered usual and customary by the insurance company.

 - No mental health diagnosis is required for filing out-of-network.